-6 Cloud Software Platforms for the Niche Necessity of the Solar Industry
+6 Cloud Software Platforms for the Solar Industry

 In the digital age, companies are continually seeking innovative solutions to boost profits, increase systems efficiency, and achieve greater customer outreach.
 With heightened public awareness around renewable energy and stricter environmental regulations, solar energy is increasing both in value and demand.
 According to the Solar Energy Industries Association®, solar energy has experienced a compound annual growth rate of more than 60% in the last decade, largely due to the Solar Investment Tax Credit (ITC).
 Today, nearly 209,000 Americans work in the solar industry, and that number is expected to increase to more than 360,000 workers by 2021.3